chrislemke/nlp-text-classifier/README.md

 This step prepared the data for the Tensorflow model.
 To process the text data it needs to be tokenized and encoded.
 Keras preprocessing methods are used for this. <code>texts_to_sequences</code> encodes the text to a sequence of integers.<br>Each sequence is padded to the longest available sequence using <code>pad_sequences</code>.<br>
 The collected metadata (e.g. number of stop words, etc.) gets normalized, not used columns get removed.
 And afterwards two data frames are concatenated.
 <br>Afterwards scikit-learn's <code>train_test_split</code> method is used to split the data.<br>
-At the end two sets of train, validation and label arrays are created for training the model.
+At the end two sets of train, validation and label arrays are created for hyperparameter seach and training the model.

 <h4>Hyperparameter tuning</h4>